Hoyasumii/avengers-endgame/README.md

 DOCTOR STRANGE: Is that everyone?

-WONG: What, you wanted mo
+WONG: What, you wanted mor